 These DIY snowy pinecones by Sew Historically use completely natural ingredients making them a fab eco-friendly Christmas craft.

-Pebble magazine is a great eco mag which shares lots of sustainable products and crafts.
+Pebble magazine is a great green mag that shares lots of sustainable products and eco-friendly Christmas decorations.
 Make your own popcorn and cranberry garlands using their tutorial.

 Salt dough ornaments